alexanderovie/datos/docs/classes/KeywordInfoNormalizedWithInfo.md

 > `optional` **monthly\_searches**: [`MonthlySearches`](MonthlySearches.md)[]

-Defined in: main.ts:103266
+Defined in: main.ts:26646

-monthly clickstream search volume rates array of objects with clickstream search volume rates in a certain month of a year
+monthly search volume rates
+array of objects with search volume rates in a certain month of a year

 #### Implementation of